temporalio/documentation/docs/content/how-to-spawn-an-activity-execution-in-go.md

 ---
-id: how-to-invoke-an-activity-execution-in-go
+id: how-to-spawn-an-activity-execution-in-go
-title: How to invoke an Activity Execution in Go
+title: How to spawn an Activity Execution in Go
 description: Use the `ExecuteActivity()` API call available from the `go.temporal.io/sdk/workflow` package.
 tags:
   - guide